cscodex/StationAllotment/RENDER_DEPLOYMENT.md

 - Static files are served from `dist/public`
 - API routes are served from `/api/*`
 - Sessions are stored in PostgreSQL (via `connect-pg-simple`)
+- See `render.env.example` file for detailed variable descriptions